booquist/Exploring-Digit-Recognition-and-Classifier-Performance---EE-399-Spring-2023-Homework-3/README.md

 ```
 Interestingly, I found that the SVM incorrectly classified both the 1 and 2 as 5.
 However, the decision tree correctly identified both digits.
 This may be due to severe overfitting on part of the SVM.

+## V. Summary and Conclusions
+In this project, we used the MNIST dataset to train and evaluate different classifiers for digit recognition.
+We first filtered the dataset to include only the digits 0, 1, and 2, and used Linear Discriminant Analysis (LDA) to classify the digits.
+The results showed high accuracy for 0 and 2, but struggled with 1, only classifying it correctly 74% of the time. <br>

+We then used Support Vector Machines (SVM) to classify the entire dataset, achieving an overall accuracy of 98%.
+We also experimented with decision trees and achieved an accuracy of 87%. <br>

+Finally, we evaluated the performance of different classifiers in separating pairs of digits.
+The results showed that the easiest pair to separate was (0, 1) with 100% accuracy, while the hardest pair was (2, 3) with an accuracy of 95%.<br>

+In conclusion, our experiments showed that SVM and LDA are effective classifiers for digit recognition, achieving high accuracy for the MNIST dataset.
+We also identified the difficulty in separating certain pairs of digits, which can be helpful for future research in improving classification algorithms.
+Overall, these results demonstrate the potential of machine learning algorithms in recognizing handwritten digits and provide a foundation for further research in this area that later moved the field forward dramatically.